Absynth-Vibe-Coding/Heart-Mula-Comfy-UI/README.md

 <h2>NEWS</h2>

-v1.3 Added Rap to the preset list, removed not supported gnere presets and made some finetuning, could reproduce Rap and EDM now with the new workflow settings
+v1.3 Added Rap to the preset list, removed not supported genre presets and made some finetuning, could reproduce Rap and EDM now with the new workflow settings

 ---------------------------------------------------------------------------------------------------------------------------------